kfragkog/FCC/README-FCC.md

   - conditional operator *condition ? statement-if-true : statement-if-false;* can be used instead of if else statement

 # Basic Data Structures

+  - use *splice()* to remove any number of consecutive elements from anywhere in an array - takes 3 parameters; first parameter represents the index on the array from which to begin removing elements, while the second parameter indicates the number of elements to delete, and third is the new item(s) to add
+      - e.g. function colorChange(arr, index, newColor) {
+              arr.splice(index, 1, newColor);
+              return arr;
+             }

+             let colorScheme = ['#878787', '#a08794', '#bb7e8c', '#c9b6be', '#d1becf'];

+             colorScheme = colorChange(colorScheme, 2, '#332327');
+  - *slice()* extracts a given number of elements to a new array, leaving the array it is called upon untouched. slice() takes only 2 parameters — the first is the index at which to begin extraction, and the second is the index at which to stop extraction (extraction will occur up to, but not including the element at this index)
+  - spread operator allows us to easily copy all of an array's elements, in order, with a simple and highly readable syntax.
+The spread syntax simply looks like this: ... e.g. let thatArray = *[...thisArray]*; used just as another array object
+    - Another huge advantage of the spread operator, is the ability to combine arrays, or to insert all the elements of one array into another, at any index
+    - e.g. let thatArray = ['basil', 'cilantro', *...thisArray*, 'coriander'];
+  - *indexOf()* takes an element as a parameter, and when called, it returns the position, or index, of that element, or -1 if the element does not exist on the array